Skip to main content

 "PowerSurge, the current host of HMSSurprise.org and the Gunroom, has decided that they no longer are capable of hosting the listserv as a standard account, and have informed us that we need to find a new home for the listserv by Friday next, 19 January 2001."

 Alas, by the end of 2004 mounting technical difficulties with spore.org's network connectivity, along with a general dispersal of the original founders of the spore.org project, led to a decision to find a new home yet again.
-Investigations were conducted by the list administrators prior to broaching the subject with the list community as a whole.
-Previous experience with the perceived imposition of changes on the list by the adminstrators (the lessons learned back in 2000) led to a cautious approach in which it was felt that it would be wise to present a number of well researched options to the list.
-In the event, a sense of pressing deadlines imposed by the owner of the spore.org bandwidth led to a relatively quick decision with the majority of the list membership agreeing with the administrator's proposals for a new home.
+A sense of pressing deadlines imposed by the owner of the spore.org bandwidth led to a relatively quick decision, with the majority of the list membership agreeing with the administrators' suggestion for a new home.
 The final proposal to the list, presenting the best option available with hosting/bandwidth provided by an anonymous angel was as follows:

 "A member of Gunroom has offered a non-commercial server for the Gunroom's use.
 That is, it won't cost us anything, but it will be operated at commercial standards of service for the benefit of the Gunroom.
 Technical details are at the end of this note for those interested."